NealFM/Group-9-CS363D/README.txt

 README.txt // Text file describing contents of project and files contained within

-Group 9 Data Mining.ipynb // Jupyter Notebook of the project with data cleaned just enough to
+Group 9 Data Mining.ipynb // Jupyter Notebook of the project with data cleaned just enough to run on Darwin

-                          // run on Darwin
+Random Sampling Random Forest.ipynb // Random sampling approach to dataset instead of partitioning blocks from dataset

 Issued_Construction_Permits.csv // Complete Dataset used in this project